Grant-Steinfeld/HyperLedger-Fabric-Hands-On-Workshop/README.md

 shell scripts on the HyperFabric samples direcgtory that let you do this in case you are a command line only programmer.
 ```
-You will need to follow the requirements for the [IBM Blockchain Platform Extension for VS Code](https://github.com/IBM-Blockchain/blockchain-vscode-extension/blob/master/README.md#requirements):
+For windows user or to ensure the requirements are met also check out the [IBM Blockchain Platform Extension for VS Code](https://github.com/IBM-Blockchain/blockchain-vscode-extension/blob/master/README.md#requirements):

 # Steps
 ## Development on your local environment